 According to the National Institute of Neurological Disorders and Stroke (NINDS), more than 100 types of peripheral neuropathy have been identified.
 When the cause is unknown, it is referred to as idiopathic neuropathy; about 23% of cases are classified as such.

 Examples of common causes of peripheral neuropathy include:

 - Trauma – Physical injury to nerves is the most common cause of neuropathy.
 In addition to acute nerve injury resulting from falls, motor vehicle accidents, sports injuries, or surgery, peripheral neuropathy may be the result of repetitive stress or any condition that traps, compresses, or damages a nerve (e.g., carpal tunnel syndrome).

-- Diabetes – Over half of those with diabetes will have some form of nerve damage, called diabetic neuropathy; this accounts for another 30% of neuropathies.
+- Diabetes – 60% to 70% of people with diabetes will develop some form of nerve damage, a condition called diabetic neuropathy.

 - Kidney, liver and lung disease, or other critical illness